 Creativity is hardly ever heard, but mostly what you need from product managers.

 While you may look for a host of technical skills, you also want to ensure that a product manager candidate is a lateral thinker capable of engineering innovative solutions to complex problems.

 Creativity is an essential skill for top product managers.
-They use their creative and curious mind to gather data, perform analysis, and advise executives.
+They use their creative and curious minds to gather data, analyse, and advise executives.

-Without a creative mind, product managers are unable to navigate the innumerable difficulties concomitant with product development.
+Without a creative mind, product managers cannot navigate the innumerable difficulties concomitant with product development.

 In addition, creativity is a great trait that is rather infectious.
-A creative product manager can inspire creativity in others, providing a boost to team morale.
+A creative product manager can inspire creativity in others, boosting team morale.

 2. Don’t just read their resume